 Nonetheless a walk around these streets will leave you famished.
-Be sure to head for a bite to eat in And Bia at Nimmos after checking out the Spanish Arch sitting beside the River Corrib.
+Be sure to head for a bite to eat in And Bia at Nimmos after checking out the Spanish Arch beside the River Corrib.
 They always give us to the most delicious local food that's full of goodness with fresh bread made in store every morning.
-If that doesn’t float your boat, feast your eyes on all sorts, from fresh picked wild flowers to locally made cheeses at the Farmer’s Market found in front of St. Nicholas’ Collegiate Church at weekends.
+If that doesn’t float your boat, feast your eyes on all sorts, from fresh-picked wild flowers to locally made cheeses at the weekend Farmer’s Market in front of St Nicholas’ Collegiate Church.

 On a rainy day (and yes that’s regular enough) you might prefer to disappear into Palás.
-The cinema took nine years to complete, an experimental exterior contains some very delicate and historic walls hiding beneath.
-Inside you will find the work of much loved Irish artist and friend, Patrick Scott -who’s work we have collaborated with to produce three of our Art Series.
-Scott's coloured stained glass windows have been carefully placed between the winding stairwells of the cinema, flooding the halls with coloured light.
-They are a must-see and a gorgeous sight to simmer over before a film.
+The cinema took nine years to complete: an experimental exterior contains some delicate and historic walls hiding beneath.
+Inside you will find the work of much-loved Irish artist and friend Patrick Scott, whose work features in three of our Art Series.
+Scott's coloured stained-glass windows have been carefully placed between the winding stairwells of the cinema, flooding the halls with coloured light.
+They are a must-see and a gorgeous sight to linger over before a film.

-Just off Wolfe Tone Bridge you will find the Fisheries Watchtower Museum.
+Just off Wolfe Tone Bridge you'll find the Fisheries Watchtower Museum.
 It holds a great view up the top and you can feel the rush of the river under your feet, putting a pep back into your step.
-Across the river you will also find a dear fellow linen and tweed fan, and friend, the Tweed Project.
+Across the river you'll also find a dear fellow linen and tweed fan and friend, the Tweed Project.
 The brand expresses the beauty of textiles by combining contemporary Irish design techniques with traditional ones, great for those of you that love a twist on tradition.
 As they are appointment only, be sure to check in prior to your trip.
-For a taste of the mother tongue, end your day at Club Aras na nGael, lending your feet to a dance and loose strung Gaelic conversations over delicious local craft beers and ales.
+For a taste of the mother tongue, end your day at Club Aras na nGael, lending your feet to a dance and loose-strung Gaelic conversations over delicious local craft beers and ales.

 The Ultra Skinny 10 x 200cm